 Blend the chalk by lightly wiping with a piece of paper towel, leaving a chalky haze: instant chalk board effect!

 Another option is to leave the labels blank.
-Instead of pre-printing text, just print the background.
+Instead of pre-printing text, just print the black background.
 That way you can still glue them on and chalk in whatever you want.
 It will allow you to erase and re-write the label.

 Step 8: Other Label Options